Spawn Guide • Exact Intent Page

 Where should I look first for Squirtle?

-Is Squirtle worth catching early?
+Is Squirtle worth catching?